 LeBron unfazed by struggles, believes Cavaliers can repeat

-File-This April 7, 2017, file photo shows Cleveland Cavaliers' LeBron James sitting on the bench in the final minutes of the second half of an NBA basketball game against the Atlanta Hawks, in Cleveland.
-The Cavaliers have fallen back on excuses - some legitimate - to explain this disjointed season.
+The Cavaliers have ... .
+File-This April 10, 2017, file photo shows Cleveland Cavaliers guard JR Smith pausing after a play during the second half of an NBA basketball game against the Miami Heat in Miami.

 Add your comments below